simonlevine/clinical-longformer/README.md

 This latter model is simply allenAI's biomed-roberta with global attention, such that documents of up to 4096 token length are able to be used without truncation, a critical aspect of free-text EHR data).

-We pre-train the Longformer on MIMIC-III + MIMIC-CXR data for ~1000 epochs.
+Note that we pre-train allenAI/biomed-RoBERTa-base on MIMIC-III + MIMIC-CXR data for ~1000 epochs (no global attention).
-This is not often done as:
+Global attention was not used in MLM because this is costly.
+We had out of memory issues on a 200gb machine with FP16, gradient checkpointing, and batch size of 1.
-1) This is costly
+Note that A corpus even of this size is likely not sufficient to have dramatic increases in performance, per AllenAI, but it couldn't hurt to try.

-2) A corpus even of this size is likely not sufficient to have dramatic increases in performance, per AllenAI
+So, global attention is used in the end-to-end stage.
+We recommend you repeat MLM with more data and global attention if you have the resources.

 ## Transformers